just-the-docs/just-the-docs/MIGRATION.md

 ### NON-BREAKING CHANGES (OUTLINE ONLY)

-Brief descriptions of the following changes are to be added below.

 #### Accessibility

 - Skip to main content: the first keyboard-navigatable item is now a link to skip over the sidebar and header to the main content of the page.
 PR: [#949].